bbauska/UC-Davis-Inter-jQuery-old/README.md

 11. Video: Advanced FlexSlider
 12. Video: Additional Styling
 13. Video: Styling the CTA
-Reading: PDF of Presentation
+Reading: PDF of Presentation<br>
-Discussion Prompt: Module 1 Reflection
+Discussion Prompt: Module 1 Reflection<br>

 ### Week Two:
 Combining Scripts and Skill Building Through Practice In this module, you will be able to use jQuery to create a smooth scroll effect for in-page navigation, as well as develop a script, using jQuery, that keeps track of scroll positions on the page.
 You will be able to compare and contrast the in-page smooth scroll script and the location tracking script created using jQuery with one created using plain JavaScript.
-You will be able to build a webpage using HTML and CSS that will combine some of the different scripts created in this course.
+You will be able to build a webpage using HTML and
+CSS that will combine some of the different scripts created in this course.
 You will be able to combine some of the different scripts and jQuery plugins explored in this course into the Scription webpage through a series of challenges.

 39 videos, 8 readings
 1. Video: Module Introduction
-2. Video: Introduction to Smooth Scroll with jQuery
+2. Video: Introduction to Smooth Scroll with jQuery<br>
-Reading: Start Files: Smooth Scroll with jQuery
+Reading: Start Files: Smooth Scroll with jQuery<br>
 3. Video: Creating a Click Handler
 4. Video: Adding the Animation
 5. Video: Add Some Easing and a Callback Function
-6. Video: Highlighting Elements
+6. Video: Highlighting Elements<br>
-Reading: PDF of Presentation
+Reading: PDF of Presentation<br>
 7. Video: Introduction to Page Location Tracking
 8. Video: The Crux of the Problem
 9. Video: Strategy